Educate. Experience. Empower.

 If you decide to not participate in the program after you have made your program cost payment, you will be refunded according to the following rules:

-- you will receive a refund of 100% if you cancel your participation more than fifteen working days in advance of the program start date;
+- you will receive a refund of 100% if you cancel your participation more than 25 days in advance of the program start date;

-- you will receive a refund of 75% if you cancel your participation between 15 and 10 working days in advance of the program start date;
+- you will receive a refund of 75% if you cancel your participation between 25 and 20 days in advance of the program start date;

-- you will receive a refund of 50% if you cancel your participation between 9 and 7 working days in advance of the program start date;
+- you will receive a refund of 50% if you cancel your participation between 19 and 14 days in advance of the program start date;

-- No refund if you cancel less than 7 working days in advance of the program start date or once the program has commenced.
+- No refund if you cancel less than 14 days in advance of the program start date or you withdraw once the program has commenced.

 If you need any help with booking your travel to Kosovo, you may always contact us and we will be glad to assist (email@example.com).